-Dragonfly is built of handlaid, reinforced fibre glass and polyester combined with 10 mm PVC sandwich foam core.
+Dragonfly is built of hand-laid, reinforced fibreglass and polyester combined with 15 mm PVC sandwich foam core with closed cells, which do not absorb water.

 For eventual repairs use ONLY products on polyester basis.
-Epoxy can be used in an emergency, but can not be cosmetically improved later with gelcoat as you can with the polyester products.
+Epoxy can be used in an emergency, but cannot be cosmetically improved later with gelcoat as you can with the polyester products.